pivotal/docs-tap/scst-store/troubleshooting.hbs.md

 ### <a id='query-cve-symptom'></a>Symptom

-When attempting to look up CVE and affected packages, querying `insight source get` (or other `insight source` commands) might return zero results due to supply chain configuration and repository URL.
+The `insight source get` and other `insight source` commands return zero results.

 ### <a id='query-cve-solution'></a> Solution